 Healthy Sinuses: The Key to a Healthy Life

-When it comes to sinus problems, they can affect people in two different ways.
-Most people are lucky to contend with sinus infections once a year, but others battle the painful symptoms on a daily basis.
+Sinus problems can affect people in different ways.
+Most people are lucky to have no sinus symptoms while others may have one or multiple infections per year.
+Still others battle the painful symptoms on a daily basis.
 The incidence of recurrent acute sinusitis and chronic sinusitis are on the rise as pollution and other irritants increase both outdoors and at home.

 Dr. Bennett feels strongly that explaining the characteristics of healthy sinuses, dispelling frequent myths about sinusitis, and suggesting tips to prevent infections, will help you to improve your quality of life!